 Wildflower Trails of Mississippi is a project of Keep Mississippi Beautiful, the state’s nonprofit leader for litter cleanup, recycling and beautification.
 KMB launched the project in 2015, working with its network of affiliates, sponsors and partners to begin sowing those inaugural seeds.

-Our partners include USDA’s Natural Resources Conservation Service, Mississippi State University Extension Service, Mississippi Soil and Water Conservation Commission, Mississippi Association of Conservation Districts, Mississippi Department of Transportation, Entergy and Garden Clubs of Mississippi.
+Our partners include USDA’s Natural Resources Conservation Service, Mississippi State University Extension Service, Mississippi Soil and Water Conservation Commission, Mississippi Association of Conservation Districts, Mississippi Department of Transportation, Entergy, Genuine Mississippi and Garden Clubs of Mississippi.

 We’re always looking for more help, and you can help us sow more seeds across the state.
 Donations to Wildflower Trails of Mississippi are tax deductible.
 Learn more.